binazgreat/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task10 - Write a function that deletes the node at index index of a listint_t linked list.
 Task11 - Write a function that reverses a listint_t linked list.
 Task12 - Write a function that prints a listint_t linked list.
+Task13 - Write a function that frees a listint_t list.